Allowable costs and expenses

 As specialists, we offer ongoing advice to our clients as well as fully written-up IR35 Contract Reviews.

 Normal scheme is where VAT is collected on company sales @ standard rate of VAT (currently 20%) and pay this across to the Customs & Excise less the VAT that your company has incurred on its expenses.

-FRS (Flat Rate Scheme) is where VAT is collected on company sales @ standard rate of VAT but pay across to the Customs & Excise at a given rate on the gross turnover ie sales value + VAT (eg 14.5% for IT Consultants with reduction to 13.5% in the first year).There is no allowable deduction for input tax on expenditure (except for capital items over £2000).
+FRS (Flat Rate Scheme) is where VAT is collected on company sales @ standard rate of VAT but pay across to the Customs & Excise at a given rate on the gross turnover ie sales value + VAT (from 1/4/17 this rate for nearly all of of our clients will be 16.5% with reduction to 15.5% in the first year).There is no allowable deduction for input tax on expenditure (except for capital items over £2000).

 The FRS aims to simplify VAT Accounting for small businesses.
 The scheme is available to most businesses whose taxable turnover (excluding VAT) is expected to be less than £150,000 in the next 12 months and total business income less than £187,500.
 The scheme can continue to be used until VAT inclusive annual turnover exceeds £225,000.Whether or not to apply depends on the relationship to forecast Vatable income Vatable expenditure.

 Unless your supplies are zero-rated or outside the scope of VAT (eg veterinary services, welfare services) all sales invoices raised on a UK client should include VAT.